Pips Answer for Monday, October 20, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-10-20
+NYT Pips easy answer for 2025-10-20

-Answer for 2025-10-20
+Complete answer for 2025-10-20 (Easy)

 Solving the Pips puzzles today was quite a journey, starting with the Easy board by Rodolfo Kurchan.
 My first instinct on the Easy level is always to look for the biggest sums because they usually have fewer combinations.
 I saw a Sum 11 and a Sum 10.
 With dominoes like [4,5] and [6,0] and [6,2], I knew that 11 had to come from the 6 and 5 side-by-side.